MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-webapp.md

 ## Add the web app deploy action

 Create a second workflow using the yaml in this section.
-In this example, you are deploying a Python web app.
+In this example, you're deploying a Python web app.
 You would need to select a setup action based on your workflow.
-You can find references to set up actions for various runtimes in the table, [Workflows for different runtimes](#workflows-for-different-runtimes), after the steps used to create the action.
+You can find references to set up actions for various runtimes in the table, [Setup actions for different runtimes](#setup-actions-for-different-runtimes), after the steps used to create the action.

 ### Example GitHub action workflow